Our Verdict

 Common questions about this comparison

-The VTOMAN FlashSpeed 300 recharges much faster, taking only 2.5 hours via AC.
-The EnginStar R300 requires a longer 7-hour charge time when using its AC wall adapter.
+The VTOMAN FlashSpeed 300 recharges in a speedy 2.5 hours.
+The EnginStar R300, by contrast, takes a longer 7 hours to fully recharge using its AC wall adapter.

 Explore Other Categories